See-through clothing: 21st-century fashion

 See-through materials of various kinds continue to be available for a wide range of clothing styles.
-See-through fabrics have been featured heavily on high-fashion runways since 2006.
+Since 2006, haute couture runways have heavily featured see-through fabrics.
 This use of see-through fabrics as a common element in designer clothing resulted in the "sheer fashion trend" that has been predominant in fashion circles since 2008.
+In the 2010s, naked dresses became a regular sight on red carpets.
+At the 2025 Vanity Fair Oscar party, many of the female celebrities wore sheer "naked dresses", mostly combined with various items of visible underwear.